Demo App Guide

 End users may set their preferences for iOS device alerts regarding location access and sending of notifications like in the images below.
 If the end user allows access to their location, the geofencing feature will be activated and shown in the web interface.
 If not, the geofencing feature for this particular device will be not possible.

 The example below shows the first screen that appears after the app is launched.
-To understand how People works, leave all fields in this step empty, then select Save.
+To understand how People works, skip this step to continue without saving this information.

 For demonstration purposes, click Allow for both location sharing and receiving notifications.